KJW7825/Portfolio-Project_Ken_Ning/doc/03-component-interfaces/03-component-interfaces.md

 As with the previous assignment, you will share no code here.
 Instead, create your two interface files in `src`, and follow the submission instructions below.

+## Design Rationale

+I put the most essential actions—setting the gains and calculating the output—in the **Kernel interface** because they are the "must-have" functions for a PID controller to work.
+The **Enhanced interface** adds helpful "extra" tools like `resetMemory` and status checks.
+These features make the controller much easier to use because they handle the small details, so the user doesn't have to worry about the complex math behind the scenes.

 ## Post-Assignment Tasks

 The following sections detail everything that you should do once you've